gsekeres/clean_notes/README.md

 # Other sources I'm using:

 - Easley notes
-- Slides from Harris, Blume, and Barseghyan
+- Slides from Harris, Blume, Barseghyan, and Battaglini.
-- Allegedly, notes from Battaglini.
-He hasn't sent them yet.
 - Tak's math notes
 - Textbooks: MWG, Johnsonbaugh and Pfaffenberger's Foundations of Mathematical Analysis
 - Stanford's first year micro notes.
 I can send these to whomever wants them